 Myth: Child abuse is rare

-Fact: All types of child abuse and neglect occur at significant levels in the Australian community (CFCA Resource Sheet, 2013).
-Child abuse and neglect often go undetected due to the private nature of the crime, difficulties children experience in disclosing and being believed and a lack of evidence to substantiate the crime (CFCA, 2015).
+Fact: All types of child abuse and neglect are common in Australia (CFCA Resource Sheet, 2013).
+Child abuse and neglect are often not identified as they occur in privacy and secrecy.
+Children also find it hard to disclose, and be believed.
+Often there is little evidence to substantiate the crime (CFCA, 2015).

 Myth: It is only abuse if it is violent

 Fact: Child abuse does not necessarily involve violence or anger.
-Abuse often involves adults exploiting their power over children, and using children as objects rather than respecting their rights as young people.
+Abuse often involves adults wielding their power over children, and using children as objects rather than respecting their rights.

 Myth: People lie about child abuse for attention and sympathy

-Fact: Research, including police and court statistics, shows that it is very rare for a person of any age to state they were abused when they were not.
+Fact: Research, including police and court statistics, shows that it is very rare for a person of any age to say they were abused if they weren’t.
 However, “false negative reports” of abuse are common e.g. many adults state that they were not abused as children when they were.

 Myth: Children usually tell someone about their abuse

 Fact: Most children do not tell anyone.
 They are often silenced through threats or fear of not being believed.
-Some children do not have the words to speak about what is happening to them.
+Some children don’t have the words to speak about what is happening to them.